-An existing trash reduction technology that may be appropriate in the lower Raritan River system is the Bandalong Litter Trap[TM] (Bandalong).
+An existing trash reduction technology that may be appropriate in the lower Raritan River system is the Bandalong Litter TrapTM (Bandalong).
 The Bandalong is a floating device that uses passive downstream currents to direct and trap floating trash items.
 The Bandalong can operate year-round at a variety of different flow conditions without any mechanical assistance, but the trash will need to be emptied at appropriate intervals.
 Bandalongs can capture tens of thousands of pounds of trash each year, but the actual success will be highly dependent on where it is installed.
-An example of a Bandalong device in the Anacostia River is featured in Figure 22.
+An example of a Bandalong device in the Anacostia River watershed is featured in Figure 22.

 The Lower Raritan Watershed Partnership and partners currently host more than 12 stream cleanup events each year to remove trash and other floatables within the Raritan River tributaries and floodplain.
 The installation of a trash reduction device would help to alleviate the manpower associated with riverine cleanup, and would also engage the public as an education and outreach tool.
 The Lower Raritan Watershed Partnership may engage a partial-volunteer trash removal program that includes training on how to measure and remove trash from the trash traps, which will help to further strengthen community ties and current environmental education outreach efforts.
 Reduction of plastic debris would also benefit aquatic and semi-aquatic wildlife by reducing microplastic ingestion and potential exposure to contaminants.
-In addition to the positive benefits to water quality and aquatic taxa, the implementation of a trash trap would benefit the aesthetics of the area and enhance public perception and usability of recreational areas along the lower Raritan River.